jahanzaib3611/CNNs-for-Image-Classification-Tutorial/README.md

-# CNN Tutorial for Butterfly Image Classification
+# CNN Tutorial for Image Classification

 This repository contains a comprehensive tutorial on Convolutional Neural Networks (CNNs) for image classification using a unique Butterfly Species Classification dataset.
 The tutorial is structured as a Jupyter Notebook and covers: